 How to Make a Drop Spindle: Part 2

 Continuing in our series of inexpensive DIY spindle projects, today’s directions on how to make a drop spindle come from one of our favorite spindle gurus, Abby Franquemont.
 Abby has access to the best spindles anywhere, yet I often find her teaching someone how to use a drop spindle with one of these.
 They’re easy as can be: All it takes is a dowel for a shaft and a toy wheel for a spindle whorl.
+You can also make a drop spindle using a dowel and CD.

 Pros of a toy wheel spindle: Utterly easy to make; no fussing with a hook; surprisingly stable and functional.